pouyabey/IT-Support-Knowledge-Base/computer-stuck-in-boot-loop/README.md

 ### 1. Open Automatic Repair

-If the computer fails to start multiple times, Windows may open Automatic Repair.
+If the computer is stuck in a boot loop, Windows may open Automatic Repair automatically after several failed startup attempts.

-Look for messages such as:
+If Automatic Repair does not open automatically, force Windows to enter recovery mode:

+Steps:

+1. Turn on the computer.
+2. When the Windows logo or spinning dots appear, press and hold the power button until the computer turns off.
+3. Turn the computer on again.
+4. Repeat this process 2 to 3 times.
-- Preparing Automatic Repair
+5. On the next startup, Windows should display Preparing Automatic Repair or Diagnosing your PC.
-- Diagnosing your PC
-- Automatic Repair couldn’t repair your PC
-- Your PC did not start correctly
+6. When the recovery screen appears, select Advanced options.

 Screenshot: windows-automatic-repair-screen.png

 Expected result:
 The computer opens the Windows recovery screen and provides repair options.

+Note:
+Do not keep forcing shutdown many times without documenting the issue.
+If the device does not enter Automatic Repair after several attempts, escalate or use company recovery media.

 ### 2. Open Advanced Options